LD4P/sinopia_editor/README.md

 paste in the JSON-LD, set the base URI, and submitting will save the RT into your environment.

-Otherwise, to use the static fixtures (USE_FIXTURES=true) add the fixture to the `__tests__/__template_fixtures__` direcotry and update the `templateFilenames` constant in the `_tests_/testUtilities/fixtureLoaderHelper.js` with the filename of the new test fixture.
+Otherwise, to use the static fixtures (USE_FIXTURES=true) add the fixture to the `__tests__/__template_fixtures__` directory and update the `templateFilenames` constant in the `_tests_/testUtilities/fixtureLoaderHelper.js` with the filename of the new test fixture.

 If there is a resource template you would like to copy, you can go to the direct URI in the sinopia api